xcart/xcart-docs/_pages/kb_en/taxes/setting_up_vat_gst.md

 redirect_from:
   - /taxes/defining_vat_for_your_products.html
 ---
-If you are required to charge buyers a value added tax (VAT) or a goods and services tax (GST), we recommend using the module **Value Added Tax / Goods and Services Tax** for tax setup.
+If you are required to charge buyers a value added tax (VAT) or a goods and services tax (GST), we recommend using the addon **Value Added Tax / Goods and Services Tax** for tax setup.
     ![xc5_taxes_vat_module.png]({{site.baseurl}}/attachments/ref_Rzp45QlN/xc5_taxes_vat_module.png)

-This module is specifically designed for businesses in the UK, EU, Australia and other countries where you need to be able to charge VAT / GST.
-The module allows you to use different tax rates based on the membership level and address of the customer.
+This addon is specifically designed for businesses in the UK, EU, Australia and other countries where you need to be able to charge VAT / GST.
+The addon allows you to use different tax rates based on the membership level and address of the customer.
 It also supports tax exemption based on customer's VAT ID.

 {% note info %}
-Note that we have a special module for {% link "Canadian taxes" ref_hxmof6xX %}.
+Note that we have a special addon for {% link "Canadian taxes" ref_hxmof6xX %}.
 {% endnote %}

-To start using the module "Value Added Tax / Goods and Services Tax", ensure that it is installed and enabled in your store's Installed Modules section.
+To start using the addon "Value Added Tax / Goods and Services Tax", ensure that it is installed and enabled in your store.

-This article explains how to set up and enable VAT / GST calculation using the module "Value Added Tax / Goods and Services Tax" for X-Cart 5.
+This article explains how to set up and enable VAT / GST calculation using the addon "Value Added Tax / Goods and Services Tax" for X-Cart 5.

 *  {% link "Configuring VAT / GST" ref_Rzp45QlN#configuring-vat--gst %}
 *  {% link "Setting up your VAT / GST tax rates" ref_Rzp45QlN#setting-up-your-vat--gst-tax-rates %}
 *  {% link "Enabling/Disabling VAT / GST calculation" ref_Rzp45QlN#enablingdisabling-vat--gst-calculation %}
 *  {% link "Some examples of VAT setup" ref_Rzp45QlN#some-examples-of-vat-setup %}
+*  {% link "Handling VAT exemption" ref_Rzp45QlN#handling-vat-exemption %}

 A video tutorial is also available:

-*   {% link "Video: Setting up VAT with the module "EU and UK VAT / GST" ref_wcorpZyz %}
+*   {% link "Video: Setting up VAT with the addon "EU and UK VAT / GST" ref_wcorpZyz %}
-    (Note that the video is based on an older version of the module, so be prepared to find a few differences in the user interface; however, the general idea is the same.)
+    (Note that the video is based on an older version of the addon, so be prepared to find a few differences in the user interface; however, the general idea is the same.)

 ## Configuring VAT / GST